KohakuBlueleaf/PixelOE/README.md

 1. Outline Expansion
 2. Contrast-based downscale

-* Not implemented yet, need more tweak and experiments.

-Since we have lot of different algorithm for downscale and basically they are better than mine, I will only focus on Outline Expansion part in this section.

 ### Outline Expansion

 The goal of Outline Expansion is to expand important small details and high contrast edges in the image before downscaling, so that they are not lost in the final low resolution pixel art.
 The key steps are: